HDFGroup/hdf5/tools/src/h5repack/PARALLEL_REPACK_readme.txt

   Q5.
 Can you collectively copy data using hyperslab selections
-      rather than having each MPI rank copy the data from the input dataset to the ouput dataset?
+      rather than having each MPI rank copy the data from the input dataset to the output dataset?
   A5.
 Probably yes.
 I can look at implementing this improvement
       in the current design.